 Here is an example of how I might begin to search for discussion of a function-based intervention using non-contingent reinforcement based on an attention-maintained behavior.

-However, when this search (above) brought back no results, I had to look more closely at my terms, and consider that some authors may not use the dashes in those terms.
-Here is how I could search, allowing for either spelling, by putting OR in between the different versions.
+However, when this search (above) brought back only 2 results, I had to look more closely at my terms, and consider that some authors may not use the dashes in those terms.
+I also realized that attention-maintained was often separated from behavior with an adjective, ex. attention-maintained self-injurious behavior.

 If I decide that I'm not finding any or enough articles with both of my components, I may search for each component separately and look for supporting articles focusing on one procedure at a time.
 I will find many more results that way.
 Here I've just chosen to search for one:

-I find many more results this way.
+I find many more results with this simpler search.

 Then I can consider adding another term in a second box to narrow this down some.
 Some ideas: